replay-framework/replay/CONTRIBUTING.md

 gpg --export-secret-keys -o /home/username/.gnupg/secring.gpg
 ```

-And the Sonatype credentials you should have gotten by registering [here](https://central.sonatype.org).
+And the Sonatype credentials `sonatypeUsername` and `sonatypePassword` need to contain the "user token".
+You need to generate this token by logging in to `s01.oss.sonatype.org` > click on your username in the top-right corner > click `Profile` > select `User Token` in the drop down.
+Important is that the account you are using has permissions for `io/github/replay-framework` (this needs to be granted by raising a support ticket with Sonatype).

 Steps to release version, for example, version `2.4.0`: